 The Chief Executive is a board member of Transport for the North and also a board director for Urban Transport Group.
-Transactions with the two related parties were £213k and £106k respectively during 2022/23 (£208k and £106k in 2021/22 respectively).
+Transactions with the two related parties were £238.5k and £124.6k respectively during 2023/24 (£213k and £106k in 2022/23 respectively).

-Yorcard Ltd is a Joint Venture trading company operated in conjunction with South Yorkshire Passenger Transport Executive (SYPTE).
-The Director of Transport Operations & Passenger Experience of the Combined Authority is a board director of Yorcard Ltd. Transactions with Yorcard during the year totalled £504k (£506k in 2021/22).
+Yorcard Ltd is a Joint Venture trading company operated in conjunction with South Yorkshire Mayoral Combined Authority (SYMCA).
+The interim Director of Transport Operations & Passenger Experience of the Combined Authority is a board director of Yorcard Ltd. Transactions with Yorcard during the year totalled £854k (£504k in 2022/23).

-West Yorkshire Ticketing (TICCO) Ltd administers and develops a range of multioperator, multi-modal tickets.
-The Director of Transport Operations & Passenger Experience of the Combined Authority is a Director of TICCO Ltd. During the year ended 31 March 2022, there was a total of £120k (£180k in 2021/22) transaction between TICCO and the Combined Authority.
+West Yorkshire Ticketing (TICCO) Ltd administers and develops a range of multi-operator, multi-modal tickets.
+The interim Director of Transport Operations & Passenger Experience of the Combined Authority is a Director of TICCO Ltd. During the year ended 31 March 2023, there was a total of £120k (£120k in 2022/23) transacted between TICCO and the Combined Authority.

 Key Management personnel for the Chief Constable are also required to complete a voluntary declaration of any transactions in which they have a pecuniary interest.
-No interests were declared in 2022/23.
+No interests were declared in 2023/24.

-Payments to Operators
+Payments to Bus and Rail Operators